elbywan/crystalline/README.md

 #### Hover information

-Hovering should display either a variable type, a function definition signature or the expanded macro.
+Hovering should display (when possible) either a variable type, a function definition signature or the expanded macro.

 ## Limitations